Definitions of Input Options for Chromosome Copy Number Status and Tumor Location:

 Chromosome 8p status

-Disomy: 2 copies of chromosome 8p with retention of heterozygosity (ROH) Gain: More than 2 copies of chromosome 8p
+Disomy: 2 copies of chromosome 8p with retention of heterozygosity (ROH) Gain: More than 2 copies of

 Loss: Less than 2 copies of chromosome 8p